This concert ticket costs $18 — or $1,000 if you’re not vaccinated

 The executive order says business in Florida may not require “any documentation certifying COVID-19 vaccination or post-transmission recovery to gain access to, entry upon, or service from the business,” similar language to the new law.
 It says violators are ineligible for state-funded grants or contracts, and it directs state agencies to enforce compliance.

-A spokeswoman for Teenage Bottlerocket, Vanessa Burt, said the band understands that Williams is operating within the law by offering a discount and has “assured us that he will deal with any hang-ups.”
+A spokeswoman for Teenage Bottlerocket, Vanessa Burt, said the band understands Williams is operating within the law by offering a discount and has “assured us that he will deal with any hang-ups.”

-Williams and Chen said they have gotten support for their promotion of vaccines — but also anger, underscoring the intensity of the country’s resistance to vaccination.
+Williams and Chen said they have gotten support for their promotion of getting vaccinated — but also anger, underscoring the intensity of the country’s resistance to vaccination.
 The blowback, Williams said, has extended to the concert venue, a St. Petersburg post of the Veterans of Foreign Wars (VFW).

 A man who answered the phone at Post 39 on Saturday said no one was available to talk, but the post seemed to respond to the furor Friday in a Facebook post: “The VFW does not promote any kind of discrimination, this is a place for combat veterans and their families to support each other.”